nickperry/docker_splunk/README.md

 https://your_docker_host:8000/en-US/manager/search/adddata/selectsource?input_type=udp&input_mode=1

-Splunk can take a little while to shut down, so I highly recommend specifying a longer timeout to the docker stop command (docker stop -t 60), otherwise it is likely that docker's default 10s stop timeout will be breached and the splunk processes will get SIGKILLed.
+Splunk can take a little while to shut down, so it is best practice to specify a longer timeout to the docker stop command (docker stop -t 60), otherwise it is likely that docker's default 10s stop timeout will be breached and the splunk processes will get SIGKILLed.

 Enjoy your container of Splunk!